How to Send a Square Invoice in 9 Steps

 Add your customer’s information by typing in the name.
 The system will then show you a list of customers on record from a dropdown box to choose from.
 If you’re sending an invoice to a new customer, choose the “Create new customer” option from the dropdown.

-Step 4: Fill in the Invoice Details
+Step 4: Complete the Invoice Details

 Invoice Details Section